DefectiveStudios/UniMerge-Docs/README.md

 * Refresh behavior
     * When changes are made, I avoid refreshing from the root for two reasons: firstly, for very complicated objects, refresh can take a few seconds.
 Secondly, the current refresh function will re-create the holder objects that store whether a row is collapsed or open.
 If I refreshed the whole tree on every action, you would have to keep re-opening the tree to where you were.
 Likewise, whenever changes are made in the scene, you have to manually refresh the row in the merge window.
 Eventually, I’d like to be able to do away with the refresh button altogether, and auto-refresh whenever is needed.
 * Documentation
     * I hope to add some more screencasts and better screenshots of tool in action.
-The [https://www.youtube.com/watch?v=SWmca1Ozntw demo screencast] is a good start, though!
+The [https://www.youtube.com/watch?v=SWmca1Ozntw](demo screencast) is a good start, though!
 * Code cleanup
     * Refresh and FindAndSetRefs are O(n^2).
 I might be able to make this faster
     * I probably could do one last pass with the interest of supporting a three-way merge